tamari92/kf2-tournament/rules.md

 # Section 8: Match Structure
 ### 8.1 - Game Settings
-All matches in this tournament will be played on **10-Wave Survival Hell On Earth** difficulty.
+All matches in this tournament shall be played on **10-Wave Survival Hell On Earth** difficulty.

 ### 8.2 - CD Parameters
 The CD Parameters to be used are as follows: